 horse-riding nomads since prehistoric times.
 These nomads, usually divided in rival tribes, were sometimes unified under a strong visionary ruler, and at such times engaged in wars of conquest against the Chinese, their sedentary neighbors to the South.
 It was in order to protect themselves from such invasions that the Chinese built the Great Wall.
 The various empires that arose in Mongolia include the Xiongnu Confederation (a little-understood nomadic people that have long been associated with the European Huns, though recent analysis casts doubt on the connection), the Xianbei Empire, the Rouran Khaganate and the Liao Dynasty.
 At the end of the 12th century, as the tribes had once again fallen into disunion, a ruthless and ambitious chieftain named Temujin imposed his rule, organized the Mongols into a brutally efficient war machine, and proclaimed himself Genghis Khan.
 He then embarked on a series of conquests that his sons and grandsons would continue, until most of the Eurasian landmass was under their domination.
 The Mongol Empire fell apart, bit by bit, over the following century and, though the Mongol tribes would be unified again on later occasions, they never again managed to conquer so much territory.
 In the 17th century, the Mongols, who by then had largely adopted Tibetan Buddhism, became the vassals of the Qing Dynasty.
 They regained their independence in 1921 as China was in the throes of the Warlord Era, but in short order they fell under the suzerainty of the Soviet Union.
 For better or worse, the move was a total necessity: even as late as the 1950s, after the Chinese Civil War, maps belonging to the Nationalist Chinese Government identified Mongolia as part of the Republic of China on the basis of being the successor to the Chinese Empire (in fact, the Ro C government, even when confined to the island of Taiwan, has continued to recognize Mongolia as part of China well into 20th century.
 While some laws were changed between 2002 and 2006 to permit Mongolia to be treated as a de facto foreign country, The Ro C Constitution has not been amended to make the recognition formal as of 2015).
 Between Chinese anxiousness to reincorporate Mongolia and Japanese invasion of Manchuria, the geographically huge but demographically small Mongolian People's Republic owed its continued independence to its role as a Soviet-endorsed buffer between the USSR and China.
 Mongolian politics and national defense was largely shaped on the basis of counting on this role while stuck between two of the largest countries in the world.
 During this period, the Mongols were led first by Damdin Sukhbaatar, for whom the capital (Ulanbaatar - "Red Hero") is named.
 Sukbaatar is generally considered to be the Father of modern Mongolia.
 Unfortunately, he died of overwork in 1923 (though popular narratives suggest he was poisoned).
 The other important leader of Mongolia during this period was Khorloogiin Choibalsan, whose nickname "the Stalin of the Mongolia" should tell you everything you need to know about him.
 In the 1950s, a small minority of Mongolian leaders, including the leader of the time, Yumzhagin Tsebenbal, pursued the incorporation of Mongolia into the Soviet Union, but this was shot down by the rest of the ruling party and the USSR itself.
 The arrangement did ensure no further military action taken against Mongolia, even during the Sino-Soviet split.
 After the collapse of the Soviet Union, Mongolia became a democracy, but it has found the transition from decades of collectivized economy difficult.
 These days, it is somewhat famous for its velociraptors (of the fossilized variety of course).
 Sometimes one will encounter references to Inner Mongolia and/or Outer Mongolia.
 "Inner Mongolia" refers to that portion of the traditional Mongolian homelands which is now a province of China.
 "Outer Mongolia" is what is now the independent nation of Mongolia.
-The dishes commonly known as "Mongolian barbecue" and "Mongolian beef" have no connection to Mongolia, and actually come from Taiwan and Chinese Americans, respectively.note
+Other than the demographic difference, what differentiates the two is the writing system: Outer Mongolia switched to using Cyrillic in the 1930s due to the influence of the Soviet Union, whereas those left outside the state continues to use the original, Aramaic-descended script (one of the few that is absolutely required to be written vertically; Japanese and Chinese, though properly vertical, is nowadays more common to be written horizontally). note The dishes commonly known as "Mongolian barbecue" and "Mongolian beef" have no connection to Mongolia, and actually come from Taiwan and Chinese Americans, respectively.note

 Works set in Mongolia:Film